Elektrobit/ebcl_template/docs/examples/qemu_arm64.md

 The example makes use of the kernel “linux-image-generic”.
 This is a meta-package and always takes the latest available Ubuntu Jammy package.
 The Canonical Ubuntu apt repositories are used to build the examples.

-Note that the only difference to the corresponding amd64 image is the arch specification in the last line, all further yaml files for the arm64 Jammy image are identical to the amd64 QEMU jammy image, and hence documented already in the previous section.
+Note that the only difference to the corresponding amd64 image is the arch specification in the last line, all further yaml files for the arm64 Jammy image are identical to the amd64 QEMU noble image, and hence documented already in the previous section.

 ## The arm64 EB corbos Linux images